Triple-Slash Directives #

 problems when other tools are used to process the resulting modules,

-such as bundlers (e.g. r.js
+such as bundlers (e.g. r.js).

-directive allows passing an optional module name to the
+The amd-module directive allows passing an optional module name to the

 compiler: